Could It Be Magic: Certifications

-Take That cover version
+Take That version

-Produced by Billy Griffin and Ian Levine and remixed by the Rapino Brothers, English boy band Take That released their cover version, based on Donna Summer/Giorgio Moroder's up-tempo arrangement of the track, on November 30, 1992, as the final single from their debut album, Take That & Party (1992).
+Produced by Billy Griffin and Ian Levine and remixed by the Rapino Brothers, English boy band Take That released their cover version, based on Donna Summer/Giorgio Moroder's up-tempo arrangement of the track, on November 30, 1992, by RCA Records, as the final single from their debut album, Take That & Party (1992).
 The song does not appear on the cassette version of the album but was issued as a cassette single.
 It peaked at number three on the UK Singles Chart and was featured in that year's Only Fools and Horses Christmas special "Mother Nature's Son" in the background of one of the scenes.
-The single reached the top 10 in Belgium, Ireland, Portugal, and the United Kingdom.
+The single reached the top 10 in Belgium, Ireland, Israel, Portugal, and the United Kingdom.
 On the Eurochart Hot 100, "Could It Be Magic" peaked at number nine.
+Its music video was directed by Saffie Ashtiany.
 The song won Take That their first major award: Best British Single at the 1993 Brit Awards.

 During The Ultimate Tour in 2006, former member Robbie Williams appeared on a hologram with a pre-recorded section of his vocals.
-Gary Barlow sings lead vocals since Take That's reformation.
+Gary Barlow has sung lead vocals since Take That's reformation.

 The song has received a Silver sales status certification and has sold over 345,000 copies in the UK.

 Critical reception

-In his review of the Take That & Party album, Peter Fawthrop from AllMusic wrote, "Hearing Robbie Williams on the tracks here, especially his lead on the cover of Barry Manilow's "Could It Be Magic", brings back a feeling of lost innocence and a perspective on the changing of times."
-In his weekly UK chart commentary, James Masterton said, "Cleverly they change it from a ballad into a medium-tempo pop/dance tune but although it is also fancied for Christmas No.1 it is just not as strong as songs like "A Million Love Songs", their last hit which may well have been a better choice for a Christmas single."
-Alex Kadis from Smash Hits described it as a "spectacular stomperama".
-Wayne Garcia from St. Petersburg Times viewed it as the "low point" of the album, describing the song as "a synth-disco remake".
+In his review of the Take That & Party album, Peter Fawthrop from AllMusic wrote, "Hearing Robbie Williams on the tracks here, especially his lead on the cover of Barry Manilow's 'Could It Be Magic', brings back a feeling of lost innocence and a perspective on the changing of times."
+In his weekly UK chart commentary, James Masterton said, "Cleverly they change it from a ballad into a medium-tempo pop/dance tune but although it is also fancied for Christmas No.1 it is just not as strong as songs like 'A Million Love Songs', their last hit which may well have been a better choice for a Christmas single."
+David Bennun from Melody Maker complimented its "all puppyish enthusiasm and Northern Soul beats."
+Alex Kadis from Smash Hits named it a "spectacular stomperama".
+Another Smash Hits editor, Sylvia Patterson, gave it two out of five, writing that "the That cannot sing like Barry Manilow".
+Wayne Garcia from St. Petersburg Times named it the "low point" of the album, describing the song as "a synth-disco remake".